 - Free mandala coloring kits

 - Group guided meditation sessions that incorporate mandala coloring

 - Individual wellness education/counseling sessions that incorporate mandala coloring

 Meditation is an experience of relaxing the body, quieting the mind, and awakening the spirit.
 Meditation encourages a deepening of consciousness or awareness, and also facilitates a deeper understanding of self and others.

-Spirituality Resources at UNH
+Spiritual Wellness Resources at UNH

 Talk to Somone About Spiritual Wellness